MaxV6ft4/stock-analysis/README.md

     - ticker:RUN had a total daily volume of 503,000,000 and an 84% increase in return.

 Run times:
- - original code run times:
+ - original code:
     - 0.78 seconds for 2017 results
     - 0.77 seconds for 2018 results
- - refactored code run times:
+ - refactored code:
     - 0.14 seconds for 2017 results
     - 0.14 seconds for 2018 results